craigtaub/node-alice/README.md

 ## TODO:
+- parse json file and write to html with js to expand/collapse - HALF
+- implement singleton tracker instead of console.log everywhere - HALF

+## DONE
+- iteration - when a loop prints code block X number of times...nasty although correct. need to only print line once if matches previous line exactly.
+ - fixed with previousContent
 - try on real app 'node ./node_modules/node-alice/alice /server.js'
  - runs alot more code than it should??
    - THINK it includes what Jade executes, which is good.